lesswind/OTP/README.md

 + **Q:** *What can I do with my OTP?*
   **A:** The OTP is a requirement to use Arm9loaderhax, which gets you, among other things, 100% boot rate, emuNAND boot speed almost as fast as regular sysNAND (using something like AuReiNand), and very early Arm9 access.
 In the future, this will allow for running things like Decrypt9 to unbrick yourself without a hardmod and other awesome tools.
 + **Q:** *Why do we have to downgrade to get it?*
   **A:** Since version 3.0, the OTP is locked out early in sysNAND boot.
 There is a New 3DS only exploit that works on 9.6, but it requires extra hardware.
-The solution here is to downgrade emuNAND (to ensure we don't partial downgrade) to 2.1, then flash emuNAND to sysNAND to get the OTP.
+The solution we are using is to downgrade emuNAND (to ensure we don't partial downgrade) to 2.1, then flash emuNAND to sysNAND to get the OTP.
 + **Q:** *What's the current brick rate?*
   **A:** Bricks are still possible due to either bad software or user error, although they are less common than before.
 If you have a comfortable traditional emuNAND setup right now then I would recommended staying with it until Arm9loaderhax has more uses.